lucasmateo/iot-occupancy-sensors/README.md

 You can also find some constant that you might wanna change in the ./configuration/include/config.h file

+Before launching the device try and make the test.sh script run.
+It upload a test application to the device if all the test are ok, the device is working and you launch the application with the launch.sh script

+sometime the wifi connection can timeout and fail one test, try and lauch the tst multiple times.
+If other test are failing you will have to fix them.

 ### Project Structure

 The structure is according to the esp-idf structure : <https://esp-idf.readthedocs.io/en/latest/api-guides/build-system.html>